cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 block *h<sub>i</sub>* is applied, so the first condition above allows the node to switch to consensus even if blocksync has not processed any block (which is always the case if all nodes are starting from scratch).

-The third condition is need to ensure liveness in the case where all validators crash at the same height.
+The third condition is needed to ensure liveness in the case where all validators crash at the same height.
 Without the third condition, they all would wait to blocksync at least one block upon recovery.
 However, as all validators crashed no further block can be produced and thus blocksync would block forever.